 A change in any of the terms or conditions of an equity award is accounted for as a modification of the award.
 Incremental compensation cost is measured as the excess, if any, of the fair value of the modified award over the fair value of the original award immediately before its terms are modified, measured based on the fair value of the awards and other pertinent factors at the modification date.
 For vested awards, the Company recognizes incremental compensation cost in the period the modification occurs.
 For unvested awards, the Company recognizes the expense over the remaining requisite service period, the sum of the incremental compensation cost and the remaining unrecognized compensation cost for the original award on the modification date.
-If the fair value of the original award is lower than the fair value of the original award immediately before modification, the minimum compensation cost the Company recognizes is the cost of the original award.
+If the fair value of the modified award is lower than the fair value of the original award.